 Most of you know how our Earth was one big happy continent called Gondwana until the forces of nature forced it to separate into different parts.
 Australia too was a part of this huge mass.
 The proof of this Gondwana environment are in fact, still found in the form of fossils – in the Springbrook National Park.
 This signs of this evolution of the Earth have now been preserved as a UNESCO World Heritage Site.
 You can still see species of the same flora and fauna that existed thousands of years ago and this is what makes the Springbrook National Park so important.

 Besides the important living history of this place, I found myself enthralled by the gorgeous landforms of the Springbrook National Park.
 It was like seeing my desktop images come to life.
 Caverns with waterfalls, Eucalyptus forests, large canyons and the bright colors of nature – there was so much to enjoy here.
-There are plenty of walking trails that allow you to see these.
+There are plenty of Springbrook national park walks that allow you to see these.
 However, for our day trip – we embarked on just three of these.
-So, let’s jog along these memories of my walking trails of the Springbrook National Park.
+So, let’s jog along these memories of my Springbrook National Park walks.

 Drive to our first stop